 While studying the competition for the sake of getting familiar with the service we are providing, knowing more about the trends and highlights we found out that most applications in the field use words like glam in naming their service.
 We also found out that there is no application combining these two services in Saudi Arabia or any other country.

-This gave us another strength point over our competitors for being specialized in only two categories.
-We also found that the service can be required by both men and women equally but since our targeted audience from the beginning was women we chose to stick with the planned first thoughts.
+This gave us another strength point over our competitors for specializing in only two categories.
+We also found that the service can be requested by both men and women equally but since our targeted audience from the beginning was women we chose to stick with the planned first thoughts.

 Not difficult, all easy communication and simple to get service.